Other People's Flowers

 OPENING EVENT: Wednesday, 26 August, 5.30-7.30pm

-Gavin Hurley’s practice has long been grounded in portraiture and the codes of representation embedded in art history.
+Hurley’s practice has long been grounded in portraiture and the codes of representation embedded in art history.
 In this exhibition, the figure remains, but is partially obscured—interrupted by blooms that drift across the surface of the painting.
-Faces are veiled, identities made uncertain.
+Faces are veiled and identities made uncertain.
 These flowers do not simply decorate; they complicate.
-They act as both screen and signal—exposing the portrait as constructed while withholding it from full view.
-In responding to art historical precedents, Hurley layers his subjects with floral forms that echo the compositional weight of earlier works, suggesting that depiction is always entangled with what has come before.
+They act as both screen and signal, exposing the portrait as constructed while withholding it from full view.
+In responding to art-historical precedents, Hurley layers his subjects with floral forms that echo the compositional weight of earlier works, suggesting that depiction is always entangled with what has come before.

 Kirstin Carlin’s work, by contrast, leans into materiality and gesture.
-Her floral forms are looser, more provisional—hovering between recognition and abstraction.
-Where Hurley’s paintings retain the structure of portraiture, Carlin’s seem to test how far an image can drift from its source while still carrying its trace.
-Her flowers do not quote so much as metabolize: paint becomes a site where art history is broken down and reassembled into something at once familiar and estranged.
+Her floral forms are looser and more provisional, hovering between recognition and abstraction.
+Where Hurley’s paintings retain the structure of portraiture, Carlin tests how far an image can drift from its source while still carrying its trace.
+Her flowers do not simply quote their sources; they metabolise them.
+Paint becomes a site where art history is broken down and reassembled into something at once familiar and estranged.

-Together, the artists approach New Zealand art history not as a fixed canon but as a living ecology—one that can be pruned, grafted, and made to flower again.
-The works in 'Other People’s Flowers' draw on well-known images and compositional strategies, yet resist direct citation.
+Together, the three artists approach New Zealand art history not as a fixed canon but as a living ecology—one that can be pruned, grafted and made to flower again.
+The works draw on familiar images and compositional strategies, yet resist direct citation.
 Instead, they operate through echo and displacement.

 The exhibition invites viewers into a process of recognition that is never fully resolved.
-You may sense that you have encountered these images before, but they remain just out of reach.
+There is a sense that these images have been encountered before, but they remain just out of reach.
 This slippage is central to the project.
-By obscuring, abstracting, and constructing the figure through flowers, Carlin, Holderness and Hurley open a space between visibility and invention, asking what it means to inherit an image—and how that inheritance might be both honoured and unsettled.
+By obscuring, abstracting, borrowing and reconstructing through flowers, Carlin, Holderness and Hurley open a space between visibility and invention, asking what it means to inherit an image—and how that inheritance might be both honoured and unsettled.

-Flowers, in this context, are not passive symbols of beauty or transience.
-They are active agents of translation.
-They carry meanings across time, across artists, across contexts—while also reminding us that meaning is never stable.
-Cut from one setting and placed in another, a flower can signify reverence, interruption, or renewal.
+Here, flowers are not passive symbols of beauty or transience.
+They are active agents of translation, carrying meanings across time, artists and contexts while reminding us that meaning is never fixed.
+Removed from one setting and placed in another, a flower can become a gesture of reverence, interruption or renewal.